12-Month Wedding Timeline

 Makeup is an art form by itself, and a skillful makeup artist will know how to bring out the best features of your face.

-The key is finding someone who shares a similar eye for style and beauty as you do, so there are no surprises on your wedding day.
+The key is finding someone with a similar eye for style and beauty as you do, so there are no surprises on your wedding day.

 Bring some photos of what you like, and have them replicate that look and see how it works for you.